NTURacingTeam/zephyr_workspace/README.md

     (the default values for `NUCLEO-G474RE` are suffice for now)

+> [!NOTE]
-> Note: VS Code caches settings, so you may need to restart VS Code to make the changes take effect after editing settings in `zephyr.code-workspace` using `Developer: Reload Window` in Command Palette.
+> Since VS Code caches settings, you may need to restart VS Code to make the changes take effect after editing settings in `zephyr.code-workspace` using `Developer: Reload Window` in Command Palette.

 ### 6. Build and Flash Application

 First attach target board to your computer.

+> [!NOTE]
-> Note: If you are using WSL2, by default USB devices are not accessible from WSL2.
+> If you are using WSL2, by default USB devices are not accessible from WSL2.
 You need to follow [this guide](https://learn.microsoft.com/en-us/windows/wsl/connect-usb) first and pass the attached board to WSL2 using `usbpid` command.

 Then you can build and flash the application using the provided Tasks by pressing `Ctrl+Shift+P` or `F1` to open the Command Palette and selecting `Tasks: Run Task` and then `West Build and Flash`.